jummy0/jummy0.github.io/README.md

 &nbsp;

 ## Finals Calculator
-**With JS:** A calculator of how well you have to do on a final test to get a certain grade.
+**With JS:** A calculator of how well you have to do on a final exam to get a certain grade.

 The image of the dancing pig links to a colored ASCII-art image of one of my friends making a weird face.